Rule Change: Completed

 Overview

-On 26 March 2026, the Commission published a draft determination and a more preferable draft electricity rule (draft rule).
+On 18 June 2026, the Commission published a final determination and a more preferable final electricity rule (final rule).
 This is in response to rule change requests from Yurika, PLUS ES, the Australian Energy Market Operator (AEMO) and Intellihub to support metering coordinators’ (MCs’) compliance with:

-The draft rule would help MCs to meet their meter maintenance obligations
+The final rule will help MCs to meet their meter maintenance obligations

-The draft rule also recognises that the current process for MCs to obtain test certificates for high voltage (HV) voltage and current transformers (VTs and CTs) is inefficient and costly.
+The final rule also recognises that the current process for MCs to obtain test certificates for high voltage (HV) voltage or current transformers (VT or CT) is inefficient and costly.

-To support MCs resolve challenges and improve compliance, the draft rule would amend the NER to:
+To support MCs in resolving challenges and improving compliance, the final rule will amend the NER to:

-• introduce an obligation on the person who appoints an MC (generally, retailers or large customers) to support MCs in meeting their meter maintenance obligations
+- introduce an obligation on the person who appoints an MC (generally, retailers or large customers) to support MCs in meeting their meter testing, inspection and repair obligations

-• expand the exemption framework for meter malfunctions and introduce an exemption framework for testing and inspections to allow MCs greater flexibility to manage situations where a metering installation is not accessible, safe or ready
+- introduce an exemption framework for testing small and large customers’ metering installations to allow MCs greater flexibility to manage situations where a metering installation is not accessible, safe or ready.
+This is a change from the draft rule, which also introduced an exemption framework for inspecting metering installations

-• introduce an obligation for previous MCs to share the most recent test certificate, where available, with the new MC at a metering installation.
+- introduce an obligation for previous MCs to share test certificates

-As a whole, the draft rule would enhance the efficiency of meter maintenance arrangements, while improving the accuracy of energy data across the NEM.
+As a whole, the final rule will enhance the efficiency of meter maintenance arrangements, while improving the accuracy of energy data across the NEM.

 Background